The largest golf resorts in the world have an overwhelming American flavor.

 At any rate, here's a tour of the world's biggest golf playgrounds:

-Four courses/72 holes (in order from best to last): North course, South course, West course, 18-hole Pitch and Putt.
+Four courses (in order from best to last): North course, South course, West course, 18-hole Pitch and Putt.

-Six courses/77-plus holes: Top of the Rock Golf Course (nine-hole par 3), Buffalo Ridge Springs Golf Course, Gary Player Mountain Top Course (13-hole par 3), Ozarks National, Payne's Valley (19 holes), Tiger Woods par-3 "short course" (hole count to be determined).
+Six courses: Top of the Rock Golf Course (nine-hole par 3), Buffalo Ridge Springs Golf Course, Gary Player Mountain Top Course (13-hole par 3), Ozarks National, Payne's Valley (19 holes), Tiger Woods par-3 "short course" (hole count to be determined).

-Five courses/72 holes: Old White TPC, The Greenbrier (currently a nine-hole routing), The Meadows, Oakhurst Links (nine holes played with hickory clubs), The Snead at the Greenbrier Sporting Club (private)
+Five courses: Old White TPC, The Greenbrier (currently a nine-hole routing), The Meadows, Oakhurst Links (nine holes played with hickory clubs), The Snead at the Greenbrier Sporting Club (private)

 27. Garland Lodge and Golf Resort